goepp/goepp.github.io/index.md

 ## About me

 I am currently a postdoc at [CBIO](http://cbio.mines-paristech.fr/), in [Mines ParisTech](http://www.mines-paristech.fr/) and Institut Curie (in the bioinformatics lab  [U900](https://science.curie.fr/recherche/biologie-interactive-des-tumeurs-immunologie-environnement/c/)).
 I am working under the supervision of [Chloé-Agathe Azencott](http://cazencott.info/) on epistatis in GWAS data.
-A short presentation of my project is available [here](conference/cbio_meeting.pdf).
+A short presentation of my scientific project is available [here](conference/cbio_meeting.pdf).

-Before that, I completed my PhD in [MAP5](http://map5.mi.parisdescartes.fr/) at Paris Descartes University and in [LPSM](http://www.lpsm.paris) at Sorbonne Université, under the supervision of [Olivier Bouaziz](http://www.math-info.univ-paris5.fr/~obouaziz/) and [Grégory Nuel](http://nuel.perso.math.cnrs.fr/), on the topics of regularized models with applications to epidemiology.
+Before that, I completed my PhD in [MAP5](http://map5.mi.parisdescartes.fr/) at Paris Descartes University and in [LPSM](http://www.lpsm.paris) at Sorbonne Université, under the supervision of [Olivier Bouaziz](http://www.math-info.univ-paris5.fr/~obouaziz/) and [Grégory Nuel](http://nuel.perso.math.cnrs.fr/), on the topic of regularized models with applications to epidemiology.

 My main research interests are

-- GWAS data and machine learning
+- Machine learning for GWAS data
+- Regularization, sparse models, and variable selection
 - Survival analysis and age-period-cohort analysis
-- Regularization, sparse models, and variable selection

 ## Publications
 ### Submitted